-The 2022 GOS-L population consists of all graduates who completed a course of study at an Australian higher education institution and is present in the 2019 GOS data file.
+The 2023 GOS-L population consists of all graduates who completed a course of study at an Australian higher education institution and are present in the 2020 GOS data file.

-While the Social Research Centre can source most of the information for the sample population frame directly from the 2019 GOS, we need help from institutions to update a small amount of information for each graduate to facilitate survey execution.
+While the Social Research Centre can source most of the information for the sample population frame directly from the 2020 GOS, we need help from institutions to update a small amount of information for each graduate to facilitate survey execution.